 A VPN has the power to change your IP address so that you appear to be in Canada.
 This will enable you to watch the film anytime you want.
 It will also encrypt your internet connection, so you become untraceable online.

-We advise you to use ExpressVPN because it is a tool that has servers in close to 100 countries, which should easily enable you to watch content on Netflix from everywhere.
+We advise you to use NordVPN because it is a tool that has servers in close to 100 countries, which should easily enable you to watch content on Netflix from everywhere.

-Here’s how you can use ExpressVPN to watch ET:
+Here’s how you can use NordVPN to watch ET:

-- The first thing you need to do is to subscribe to ExpressVPN.
-Luckily, they have a deal that offers you 3 months for free, so go ahead and take advantage of it right now!
+- The first thing you need to do is to subscribe to NordVPN.
+Luckily, they have a deal that offers you 3 months for free and 68% OFF the 2-year plan, so go ahead and take advantage of it right now!